-The Vacuum Capable Modified Humans, or Vacc-Suckers as they were later called, were a failed clade of early Interplanetary Era tweaks designed to operate in open space without protection.
+The Vacuum Capable Modified Humans, or Vacc-Suckers as they were later called, were a failed clade of early Solsys Era tweaks designed to operate in open space without protection.
 They were created in 310 AT (AD 2279) by a small startup corporation called Lifetech operating out of earth's L4 point, who planned to breed a dozen or so VCMHs.
 Unfortunately, behavioral and ethics problems plagued the project until it was shut down by a European Federation task force.

 The first VCMHs stood about a metre and a half tall, were hairless with a lot of bone and muscle mass around their chests to shield their vital organs, and had jet-black skin covered in large enamel plates.
 This made them bulky and slow and they looked quite freakish to many Earthers who were already wary of radical genetic engineering.
 The Vacc-Sucker's bodies made it difficult for them to breath in a normal oxygen environment and because of the hard plates; sensation was sparse and sexual stimulation almost impossible.

 Unlike many tweakers of this era, Lifetech's approach wasn't very radical.
 Their work on the VCMH's genome emphasized gross physiological changes without the brain development to back them up.
 Also due to the fairly primitive genetic engineering techniques involved, the Vacc-Suckers were unable to breed.

 The company was able to produce 13 VCMHs using surrogate mothers from Cambodia.
 Unfortunately, seven of the thirteen surrogates died during childbirth.
 This created a scandal when Lifetech was brought to court a year later.
 A case that Lifetech won thanks to a widely disliked corporate surrogate law (this was another nail in the coffin of corporate surrogacy laws).